sudipmandal/docker-containers-backup/README.md

 - Shared memory size (--shm-size) and CPU limits (--cpus) are included in the docker run commands if applicable.

 ## Limitations
-- The script does not back up container data stored in anonymous volumes.
-Ensure you back up any important data separately.
+- The script does not back up container data stored in volumes.
+Ensure you back up data in volumes separately.
+The script will simply recreate all named volumes, networks and containers as they were at the time the backup was run.
-- The script assumes the Docker socket is accessible and the user has sufficient permissions to interact with it.
+- Currently only tested on Linux based server, Windows or other OS may need changes to the script

 ## Contributing
 - Contributions are welcome!
 Feel free to submit pull requests to improve this repository.